 Wood stain must penetrate the surface pores to stick and set its color.
 If it can’t penetrate the surface, its pigments will stay on top of the surface and evaporate, making the surface look dull.

 You can apply wood stain over painted wood only if you properly sand the surface.
 Sanding will create tiny pores for the stain to penetrate and stick to.

 Related Read: Can You Paint Over Stain?

-However, you should ensure to wipe off the excess gel stain to prevent the finish from turning sticky.
-This is because gel stain has a gooey or jelly flow that takes a long time to dry.
-So if you don’t wipe off the excess gel stain, the finish will turn sticky.
+But, you must wipe off the excess to prevent the finish from turning sticky.
+That’s because it has a gooey (or jelly) flow that takes longer to dry.

 - A drop sheet